Redirecting you to

 Blog Post Jul 24, 2023

 You know that SSL certificates are indispensable in keeping your website safe and secure.
 What happens, then, if your SSL certificates expire?
 This is a common problem that many businesses and websites face; after dedicating a lot of time and effort toward securing these certificates, they suddenly appear to be past their prime.
-When this happens, the pitfalls can be considerable.
+When this happens, the pitfalls and vulnerabilities can be detrimental.

-To highlight the need for renewal, we've compiled a guide to all aspects of SSL certificate expiration: how and when this happens, which problems can follow, and what it takes to keep SSL certificates up to date.
+To highlight the need for renewal, we've compiled a guide to all aspects of SSL certificate expiration, including:

 What does it mean when an SSL certificate expires?

 An SSL certificate provides powerful validation for your digital identity while securing the connections between web pages and browsers.
-Short for Secure Sockets Layer, an SSL certificate is typically issued by a certificate authority (CA) and can provide an instant visual boost of confidence for everyday users: a simple padlock icon in the address bar.
+Short for Secure Sockets Layer, an SSL certificate is typically issued by a certificate authority (CA) to the requesting party but is limited in duration of how long it lasts.

-SSL certificates are, by nature, limited in duration.
-Website owners should not expect these to last forever.
-Rather, they must be regularly renewed to ensure that they continue to provide effective validation and protection over time.
+SSL certificates must be regularly renewed to ensure they continue providing effective validation and protection over time.

 Can you use an expired certificate?

 Technically speaking, you are not required to renew your SSL certificate.
-Letting it expire is certainly an option, but it's not a wise one.
-Similarly, you are allowed to revoke your certificate, although that solution should only be employed if you are closing your business or if you have recently suffered a breach that calls for extensive security updates.
+Letting it expire is certainly an option, but it's not a wise one because the certificate will no longer provide any type of protection..
+Similarly, you are allowed to revoke your certificate, although revocation should only be employed if you are closing your business or if you have recently suffered a breach that calls for extensive security updates.

 Risks of certificate expiration